 10.77 In Queensland, a party may challenge the whole of a jury panel from which a jury is to be selected before any juror is sworn.
 These are also known as 'challenges to the array'.
 The judge must rule on the challenge before proceeding with the selection of jurors.
-The judge must rule on the challenge before proceeding with the selection of jurors.

 10.78 Challenges to the array were originally the remedy available to a party when the composition of the jury pool had been improperly manipulated or the jury pool was not impartial.
-1501 In practice, these issues may now more often give rise to an application to transfer the trial to a different location or, more recently, for a judge-only trial.
+In practice, these issues may now more often give rise to an application to transfer the trial to a different location or, more recently, for a judge-only trial.

 10.79 Challenges to the array by a party are rare in Queensland.
-1502 In R v Chapman, 1503 the defence challenged the array of jurors on the ground that 'a certain and large class of persons qualified to serve on the jury, namely coalminers, were debarred from serving on the jury'.
+In R v Chapman, the defence challenged the array of jurors on the ground that 'a certain and large class of persons qualified to serve on the jury, namely coalminers, were debarred from serving on the jury'.
 The Deputy Sheriff gave evidence that:

-After receipt by him of an instruction from a Minister of the Crown, during the war of 1939-1945, coalminers whose names were drawn from the box marked 'Jurors in Use' in accordance with the provisions of s.24 of the said Acts1504 were not included in the jury panels and such persons were not summoned for jury service.
+After receipt by him of an instruction from a Minister of the Crown, during the war of 1939-1945, coalminers whose names were drawn from the box marked 'Jurors in Use' in accordance with the provisions of s.24 of the said Acts were not included in the jury panels and such persons were not summoned for jury service.
 The reason for the instruction was the national importance of the production of coal. ... [the deputy sheriff] further testified that he had asked for instructions in the matter after the war had ended and had been instructed to continue this practice and had done so. (note added)